Estimated reading time: 13 minutes

 TheDermreview.com

-She was very overwhelmed after she knew more about what limonene and linalool were.
+She was very overwhelmed after learning more about Limonene and Linalool.

-When you leave the allergist office, all they give you is a printout of the allergy information, and away you go.
+When you leave the allergist’s office, they give you a printout of the allergy information, and away you go.

 Ditching Products That Contain Limonene or Linalool

-When we arrived back home, she immediately went to our master bathroom and began reading labels.
+When we returned home, she immediately went to our main bathroom and began reading labels.

-Sure enough, almost every product she had, including her toothpaste, had both or one of these ingredients.
+Sure enough, almost every product she had, including toothpaste, had both or one of these ingredients.

-We will donate any products that I cannot use to a woman’s shelter, so they don’t end up in the bin.
+We will donate any products I cannot use to a woman’s shelter so they don’t end up in the bin.

-The problematic part is replenishing her health and beauty products without massive budget increases.
+The problem is replenishing her health and beauty products without massive budget increases.

 However, like anything else, prices increase when you have a problem, and only high-end products control them.